leo-project/notes/leofs/faq/contents/what-is-architecture-of-leofs.md

-We're mainly focused on is "High Availability", "High Scalability" and "High Cost Performance Ratio" because unstructured data such as image, movie, event-data, log and so on, they have been exponentially increasing in our services day by day, so we needed to build the cloud storage with all them.
+We're mainly focused on is **High Availability**, **High Scalability** and **High Cost Performance Ratio** because unstructured data such as image, movie, event-data, log and so on, they have been exponentially increasing in our services day by day, so we needed to build the cloud storage with all them.

-LeoFS consists of 3 core components - **Gateway**, **Storage** and **Manager**.
+LeoFS consists of 3 core components - [Gateway](contents/leofs-gateway-detail.md), [Storage](contents/leofs-storage-detail.md) and [Manager](contents/leofs-manager-detail.md).
 The role of each component is clearly defined.

 ![LeoFS architecture](images/leofs-architecture.png)

-**Gateway** handles http-request and http-response from any clients when using REST-API OR S3-API.
-Also, **Gateway** is already built-in support for the object-cache mechanism.
+[Gateway](contents/leofs-gateway-detail.md) handles http-request and http-response from any clients when using REST-API OR S3-API.
+Also, it is already built-in support for the object-cache mechanism.

-**Storage** handles *GET*, *PUT* and *DELETE*, Also **Storage** has replicator and recoverer in order to keep running and keep consistency.
+[Storage](contents/leofs-storage-detail.md) handles *GET*, *PUT* and *DELETE*, Also it has replicator and recoverer in order to keep running and keep consistency.

-**Manager** always monitors Gateway(s) and Storage(s).
+[Manager](contents/leofs-manager-detail.md) always monitors Gateway(s) and Storage(s).
 Main monitoring status are node-status and RING(logical routing-table) checksum for keep running and keep consistency.

 Also, What we carefully desined LeoFS is 3 things: